KDE/ghostwriter/resources/quickreferenceguide_en.md

 Welcome to *ghostwriter*!
 This quick reference guide gives examples of writing in Markdown, a plain text markup format created by John Gruber.
 For more information and help, please visit John Gruber's website at <http://www.daringfireball.net>.
 The official *ghostwriter* website can be found at <http://www.github.com/wereturtle/ghostwriter>.

-*ghostwriter* has built-in support for the Sundown processor.
-However, it also can auto-detect Pandoc, MultiMarkdown, Discount, cmark, or cmark-gfm processors.
+*ghostwriter* has built-in support for the cmark-gfm processor.
+However, it also can auto-detect Pandoc, MultiMarkdown, Discount, or cmark processors.
 To use any or all of the latter three, simply install them and ensure that their installation locations are added to your system's `PATH` environment variable.  *ghostwriter* will auto-detect their installation on startup, and give you live HTML preview and export options accordingly.

 # Headings